atomspace/atomspace-eslint/README.md

 error Command failed with exit code 1.
 ```

-## Middleware options
+## Preset options

+### Configuration

-This preset uses the same middleware options as [@neutrinojs/eslint](https://neutrino.js.org/packages/eslint).
+This preset inherits options from [@neutrinojs/eslint](https://neutrino.js.org/packages/eslint).
 If you wish to customize what is included, excluded, or any ESLint options, you can provide an options object with the
-middleware and this will be merged with our internal defaults for this preset.
-Use an array pair instead of a string
-to supply these options.
+preset and this will be merged with defaults.
+Use an array pair instead of a string to supply these options.
+Define `eslint` property to override eslint configuration.

-_Example: Turn off semicolons from being required as defined by the Atom Space rules._
+_Example: Include browser and Node environments and turn off semicolons from being required as defined by the Atom Space rules._

 ```js
 module.exports = {